Green Local Government Standard

 The Project Coordinator will be the main link between the local government and FGBC.
 A project evaluator will be assigned to your team by FGBC.

-Submit the Pre-Application Form along with a deposit.
+Submit the Registration Form along with a deposit.

-The Pre-Application form is contained within the Application Tool (Excel file).
+The Registration form is contained within the Application Tool (Excel file).